-- Convert and open PDF files.
+Convert and open PDF files.
 This is a capability that is hard to find, unless you are using the Microsoft Office 2016 version, and you know how much that goes in the way of pricing.
-These days when handling PDF files is already a normal state of affairs, this feature couldn’t be more emphasized.
+These days when handling PDF files is already a normal state of affairs; this feature couldn’t be more emphasized.

-The Latvia-based solution includes CRM, Projects and Calendar modules on an interface that supports 22 languages.
-The CRM module can maintain a client database, transactions and potential sales, tasks and client relationship history.
+The Latvia-based solution includes CRM, Projects, and Calendar modules on an interface that supports 22 languages.
+The CRM module can maintain a client database, transactions, and potential sales, tasks, and client relationship history.

-- Full-featured, secure collaboration.
-Documents can be shared, edited, downloaded by the owning user under a Shared With Me heading.
-There’s a Common Documents space where folders can be used collaboratively by multiple users, the files and folders attached with fine-grained permissions to provide read-only or full access, or deny access to any user or group.
+Full-featured, secure collaboration.
+Documents can be shared, edited, and downloaded by the owning user under a Shared With Me heading.
+There’s a Common Documents space where folders can be used collaboratively by multiple users, the files and folders attached with fine-grained permissions to provide read-only or full access or deny access to any user or group.
 Revisions let you not only see who made changes to a document, but you can also comment on any revision, restore a previous revision, or opt to finalize the document.

-- Cloud storage integration.
-ONLYOFFICE easily integrates with Google Drive for Work, Microsoft OneDrive for Business or DropBox Business, any of which can be added to the Common Documents area for multi-user availability.
+Cloud storage integration.
+OnlyOffice easily integrates with Google Drive for Work, Microsoft OneDrive for Business, or Dropbox Business, any of which can be added to the Common Documents area for multi-user availability.

-- Rich, powerful productivity suite on a shoestring.
-ONLYOFFICE presents a compellingly competitive pricing structure for an incredibly featured office productivity solution, starting for as low as $1 per user per month for a 3-year subscription—considering, for example, that Microsoft SharePoint Online puts it at $5 per user.
+Rich, powerful productivity suite on a shoestring.
+OnlyOffice presents a compellingly competitive pricing structure for an incredibly featured office productivity solution, starting for as low as $1 per user per month for a 3-year subscription—considering, for example, that Microsoft SharePoint Online puts it at $5 per user.

 11. Polaris Office 2017

-Polaris Office 2017 is a cross-platform office suite that is available for Windows, Mac OS, iOs and Android.
-It provides core tools for creating and editing text documents, spreadsheets and presentations.
-There’s a free version, but unlike the volunteer-supported, open source LibreOffice and Apache OpenOffice, Polaris Office is a commercial product, so that free version comes with advertising to support its development.
+Polaris Office 2017 is a cross-platform office suite that is available for Windows, Mac OS, iOS, and Android.
+It provides core tools for creating and editing text documents, spreadsheets, and presentations.
+There’s a free version, but unlike the volunteer-supported, open-source LibreOffice and Apache OpenOffice, Polaris Office is a commercial product, so the free version comes with advertising to support its development.

-Polaris Office 2017 lets you share and sync your works across desktop and mobile versions, in addition to providing a free 1GB basic cloud storage that you could easily expand with your own storage service.
+Polaris Office 2017 lets you share and sync your works across desktop and mobile versions, in addition to providing a free 1GB basic cloud storage that you could easily expand with your storage service.

-- Latest version anywhere, anytime.
-Polaris Office provides an agent program that easily allows uploading and downloading documents from a desktop computer to a mobile device, a convenient way to ensure you don’t have to panic not having the latest presentation piece on the way to a faraway meeting.
+Latest version anywhere, anytime.
+Polaris Office provides an agent program that easily allows uploading and downloading documents from a desktop computer to a mobile device, a convenient way to ensure you don’t have to panic, not having the latest presentation piece on the way to a faraway meeting.